 We are developing a portfolio of GeneTAC™ product candidates designed to address genetic diseases driven by inherited nucleotide repeat expansions.
-GeneTAC™ molecules are designed to be a novel class of disease-modifying small molecule therapeutic candidates.
-We prioritized our development efforts where we believe the underlying cause is amenable to intervention using our technology and where there is a clear and efficient path to advance these candidates through clinical development.
-Our goal is to provide a disease-modifying therapy for these patients.
+GeneTAC™ molecules are designed to be a novel class of disease-modifying small molecule therapeutic candidates that can either dial up or dial down the expression of a specific disease-causing gene to address the underlying cause of disease.

 Friedreich Ataxia Program

-Friedreich ataxia (FA) is a devastating monogenic, autosomal recessive progressive disease where over 95% of cases are caused by homozygous guanine-adenine-adenine (GAA) triplet repeat expansions in the first intron of the frataxian (FXN) gene, which encodes the mitochondrial protein FXN.
+Friedreich ataxia (FA) is a devastating monogenic, autosomal recessive progressive disease caused by low levels of endogenous Frataxin (FXN) due to abnormally expanded GAA triplet repeat expansions in the first intron of the FXN gene.
 The disease is characterized by spinocerebellar ataxia, dysarthria, pyramidal weakness, deep sensory loss, hypertrophic cardiomyopathy, skeletal abnormalities and diabetes mellitus.
-Clinical onset occurs most often around puberty, leads to severe disability by early adulthood, with substantial functional loss, wheelchair dependence and loss of quality of life.
+Clinical onset occurs most often around puberty, leading to severe disability by early adulthood, with substantial functional loss, wheelchair dependence and loss of quality of life.
 Affected individuals have reduced life expectancy, with many premature deaths caused by complications of cardiomyopathy at about the end of the fourth decade of life.
 The estimated prevalence of FA is 1 in 40,000–50,000, affecting more than 5,000 individuals living in the United States and more than 20,000 in Europe.

 Fuchs Endothelial Corneal Dystrophy Program